crhume/CourseraTidyDataProject/README.md

  * _The only thing complicated about this is making sure that the data is where the code expects it to be.
 I have tried to make this as painless as possible, but if it doesn't work, you can hopefully figure out what you're missing by looking at the relevant sections below this._
  * Code will output a file (`Project_tidy_data_output.txt`) in the _working directory_ and will also store the data frames from both step 1 and 2 of the project in memory (called `rdf` and `tidy_rdf_mean`).

+#### A Note about submission dates:
+This project was completed by me during the previous month's course, but due to problems with holiday travel and available internet, I was unable to complete the grading process and the fourth week's quiz.
+For this reason, the submission dates on the project match up with the end of the third week of December 2014.
+Thank you for understanding.
 -------------------
 #### Quick Checklist Help
  * Did I submit a Github repo?